colw/nxws/README.md

 # News Aggregator

-A simple aggregator that uses sockets to send news to the user.
+A simple news aggregator that uses sockets to communicate with the user.

-News feeds are fetched periodically and stored inside a MongoDB database.
+News feeds are fetched periodically and if the date of the article is a recent one, send to the users.
-These are then sent to the client.
 A user count is also shared among the user sessions globally.

-Facebook's React is used for client side rendering.
+Facebook's React is used to render in the browser.

 ## Usage

-You will need MongoDB and NPM installed.
+You will `node` and `npm` installed.

-Clone the repository and install the necessary dependencies:
+Clone the repository, install the necessary dependencies and run:

     git clone https://github.com/colw/nxws.git
     cd nxws
     npm install

-Then create a directory for the database and run MongoDB in the background:

-    mkdir data
-    mongod --fork --logpath ./mongodb.log --dbpath=./data --port 27017

-Now run the app

     node app.js